kubernetes-sigs/application/README.md

         <td>spec.componentKinds</td>
         <td>[]<a href=https://kubernetes.io/docs/reference/api-overview/#api-groups> GroupKind </a> </td>
         <td>This array of GroupKinds is used to indicate the types of resources that the application is composed of.
 As
-        an exmpale an Application that has a service and a deployment would set this field to
+        an example an Application that has a service and a deployment would set this field to
         <i>[{"group":"","kind": "Service"},{"group":"apps","kind":"StatefulSet"}]</i></td>
     </tr>
     <tr>